TaleTN/IPlugExample/Readme.txt

 your VST 2.4 plugin path.
 Then launch your hosting software of choice (e.g.
 REAPER or VSTHost), and load the IPlug Example plugin.

-On macOS open the IPlugExample.xcodeproj project in Xcode 9, and build the the VST 2.4 and/or AU bundle from within the IDE.
+On macOS open the IPlugExample.xcodeproj project in Xcode 12.5, and build the VST 2.4 and/or AU bundle from within the IDE.
 If you build for running, then this will automatically copy the plugin to the user audio plugins folder.